muratk3n/thirdwave/en/README.md

 ---

-Both *Ghostbusters* and its sequel were a perfect encapsulation of Ronald Reagan’s 1980s, and the two movies reflect the ambivalent and inchoate resentments of a rapidly deindustrializing working class.
+"Both *Ghostbusters* and its sequel were a perfect encapsulation of Ronald Reagan’s 1980s, and the two movies reflect the ambivalent and inchoate resentments of a rapidly deindustrializing working class.
 But the most important — and culturally significant — embodiment of the